-Orange Basin, South Africa ‘Block 1’ (Operator: Cairn India subsidiary, 60% participating interest)
+Orange Basin, South Africa ‘Block 1’ (Operator: Cairn, Oil & Gas vertical of Vedanta Limited subsidiary, 60% participating interest)

-Following the Company’s strategy of building potentially significant international asset base, Cairn India further expanded its international footprint.
-Cairn India subsidiary completed a farm-in agreement with PetroSA in Block 1 in the Orange Basin, offshore South Africa in 16th August 2012.
+Following the strategy of building a potentially significant international asset base, Cairn, Oil & Gas vertical of Vedanta Limited further expanded its international footprint.
+Its subsidiary completed a farm-in agreement with PetroSA in Block 1 in the Orange Basin, offshore South Africa in 16th August 2012.